kexinj2018/CS_project/README.md

   2) correlations among different features
   3) feature scaling of feature X, i.e. (X-mean)/std.
 Since some of the outliers has relative large value, will set them to be        1 and will not include them into the standard deviation calculation, see R code for details.

-- Crude method selections: include all major machine learning methods.
+- Crude methods: include all major machine learning methods.
   1) logistic regression
   2) linear discriminant analysis (LDA)
   3) k-nearest-neighbor